COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Children’s National is currently permitted to vaccinate individuals ages 5+.
 You can now begin scheduling your child's COVID-19 vaccine appointment.
 We are prioritizing younger children at our vaccine clinics but have limited capacity to also vaccinate anyone 12 years and older, as well as those currently eligible for boosters.

 Read more about our policy

 COVID-19 Family and Caregiver Policy

 We are taking extra steps to protect our patients, families and staff, including updating our visitation policy.
-Two healthy parents or caregivers can accompany a child for an appointment; however we ask that, when possible, only one caregiver accompany their child in the effort to reduce the spread of COVID-19.
-Only one parent can be at the child’s bedside at a time.
+One parent/caregiver can accompany a child for an appointment or ED visit and two parents/caregivers can be at a child’s bedside at a time.

 Protecting Your Family's Health

 As regulations allow us to bring more patients and families back for necessary care and surgical procedures, we are undertaking a variety of protective measures such as screening, distancing and cleaning procedures.
 Take a look at how we are protecting patients, families and staff.

 Children's National researchers and physicians are currently enrolling children in COVID-related studies.
 Find out how your child can participate.